vaidashi/career-development-curriculum/module_two/professional_storytelling_ii.md

 * Include a working draft of your professional story (1-2 paragraphs) as a gist in your PD deliverables due Monday of Week 6

 ### The Why/Hook
-In Module One, we discussed .....
+In Module One, we dove into exploring who we are through discussions of:
+* Our working styles -- where we fall on the introversion/extroversion spectrum
+* Our strengths
+* The lenses and identities through which we see the world

+In this session, we'll continue to build on this self-awareness to lend to our professional stories.
 From your professional story, we'll craft your resume, your Turing portfolio, update your LinkedIn, inspire others through blog posts, personal websites, projects, and more.

 We are all inherent storytellers, and the aim of today's session is to expand on your professional story and turn it into a compelling narrative.

-**Review as whole group:** What elements make a compelling story?

-Examples: something's at stake, relatable protagonist, overcoming obstacles, turning points, a satisfying ending.

 ### Telling Your Story
 Our lives are made up of stories -- they are how we make sense of our experiences.
 Stories define who we are.
 The same is true with your professional story.
 Telling the story of your professional transition into software development helps others understand your motives, character, and capacity to reach the goals that you've set for yourself.
 In short, your story makes others believe in you.